 - What Do We Know About Infant Mortality in the U.S. and Comparable Countries?
 (2019).
 Peterson-KFF Health System Tracker.
 Kamal, R., et al.

 - County/Regional Reports

-- Community Health Assessment 2015, Los Angeles County Dept. of Public Health
+- Community Health Improvement Plan for Los Angeles County.
+Los Angeles County Dept. of Public Health.

-- Santa Clara County Public Health Department: Data and Statistics
+- Santa Clara County Public Health Department: Open Data Portal

 - More Data Sources For Infant Mortality

 - CDC WONDER.
 Centers for Disease Control and Prevention.

 - Child Trends Databank: Infant, Child, and Teen Mortality

 - Exploring Infant Health Outcomes Across Race and Ethnicity and by State.
 (2019).
 Center for American Progress.
 Novoa, C., & Brady, M.

 - FastStats: Infant Health.
 National Center for Health Statistics.